 The Affordable Care Act (ACA) and Your Taxes

-Prepare and e-file your current year return here on eFile.com and add your health insurance via 1095-A only if you purchased healthcare through the Marketplace.
+You should add your health insurance via IRS Form 1095-A to your tax return only if you purchased healthcare through the Marketplace.
 If you received a 1095-B or 1095-C, this is generally not required to be included on your taxes unless your state requires this.

 Estimated read time: five minutes.